The Old Cultures Wonder

 by Joseph De Temmerman

-Two years ago, I was allowed to make my acquaintance with the leader of an age-old Buddhist monastery that lay fraternally next to a Shintoïst sanctuary.
-An area with a mountain range as focal point called the Peninsula, in Kyushu Island in Japan, beside that very island where an atomic bomb wiped out thousands in one blow.
-As on a number of occasions before, I sensed an irresistible urge to interrupt my activities for a while and seek counsel there.
-As I continued firing questions at the wise man, I saw his head sinking ever deeper ….
-So many questions, and he smiled.
-In that environment, where people faced the atomic bomb, human thinking indeed proves to be more profound.
+Two years ago, I was allowed to make my acquaintance with the leader of an age-old Buddhist monastery that lay fraternally next a Shintoist sanctuary.
+An area with a mountain range as focal point called the Peninsula, in Kyushu Island in Japan beside that very island where an atomic bomb wiped out thousands in one blow.
+As on a number of occasions before I sense an irresistible urge to interrupt my activities for a while and seek counsel there.
+As I continued firing questions at the wise man, I saw his head sinking ever deeper… So many questions, and he smiled.
+In that environment where people faced the atomic bomb, human thinking indeed proves to be more profound.